SNWCreations/Citizens2Legacy/README.md

  Minecraft 1.20.1 for Citizens 2.

-Developed for [The SRS Project](https://github.com/TheSRSProject) because our tech stack is based on Minecraft 1.20.1, so other older patch versions are not considered.
+Developed for [The SRS Project](https://github.com/TheSRSProject) because our tech stack is based on Minecraft 1.20.1.

+I also made a backport for Minecraft 1.20.4, see it at `ver/1.20.4` branch, but I am still mainly focused on 1.20.1 so updates of it will slower than this main branch.

 This is based on (my fork of) [GitPatcher](https://github.com/zml2008/gitpatcher),